civicdmv/handbook/docs/conduct.md

 ## Reporting guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing civicdmv@gmail.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing
+@gmail.com.

 ## Addressing grievances

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the CivicDMV team at civicdmv@gmail.com with your appeal and the team will review the case.
+To appeal a decision of the working group, contact the [CivicDMV](https://civicdmv.org) team at civicdmv@gmail.com with your appeal and the team will review the case.

 ## Scope